 Ernst & Young will retire and, being eligible, offer themselves for reappointment.
 A resolution for their reappointment as auditor of the Company will be proposed at the forthcoming annual general meeting.
 There has been no change in the Company's auditor in any of the preceding three years.

-Hung Kenneth

-Executive Director
+Hung Kenneth Executive Director

-Hong Kong, 22 June 2020
+Hong Kong, 22 June 2021

-Independent Auditor's Report

-To the shareholders of Deson Construction International Holdings Limited

-(Incorporated in the Cayman Islands with limited liability)
+Independent auditor's report To the shareholders of Smart City Development Holdings Limited (Formerly known as Deson Construction International Holdings Limited) (Incorporated in the Cayman Islands with limited liability)

 OPINION